 Required Readings + Resources

-Julian Napolean is a member of the Dane-zaa Nation, located in the Peace River region of so-called British Columbia.
+Our first guest lecture was by Julian Napolean, a GRS student and member of the Dane-zaa Nation, located in the Peace River region of so-called British Columbia.
 Here is Julian's final reflection on his experience in LFS 350:

 "Despite this project being my first structured CBEL experience, I have a long history of involvement with community organizations focusing of social justice, food security, and environmental sustainability.
 I also identify as a low-income, Indigenous person who lives within the neighborhood associated with our CBEL project.
 While I do not feel that this gives me the right to make assumptions regarding the food security of others, I do feel competent in reflecting upon my own food security, past, present, and future.
 My culture is so intrinsically linked to the land that for me, food security and environmental justice are the same issue.
 In my opinion, the ongoing colonial oppression of the Indigenous people of this area presents the largest challenge to addressing food security in a meaningful manner.
 This is unceded Coast Salish territory; it is illegally held by the crown under their own colonial law.
 If food security discourses consistently focus on the accessibility of culturally appropriate foods, then our primary focus should be on preserving and rehabilitating the culturally appropriate foods of the Coast Salish people.
 I neither encountered a single Coast Salish person, nor heard any of their opinions during the entirety of our CBEL project.
 In my heart, I feel that any initiative of this matter should be striving to include these vital voices in the development and achievement of their mandate.
 Regardless of these feelings, the CBEL project did enable me to see the potential for the community food networks.
 I had an excellent and well-organized group and TA!"